 The Commodore 16 did have an enhanced Basic language with sound statements, so you could make a Commodore 16 play simple melodies with minimal effort.
 With the Commodore 64, you had to resort to complex peek and poke statements to make music.

 The Commodore 16 and 64 were similar but mostly incompatible.
 The memory layout of the two machines differed, and the sound and graphics chips weren’t compatible with each other.
+Modern computers use device drivers to work around those kinds of compatibility issues, but that was impractical on low-powered machines like this.
+The overhead was just too great.

 Had Commodore made a cut-down 64 with 16K of memory and called that the Commodore 16, it would have been more successful, especially if Commodore had left a way to upgrade it to a full 64K.
 It would have been underpowered, but at least the two machines could have used the same game cartridges.
 That alternative version wouldn’t have sold especially well, and probably would have sold for $20 more than the Commodore 16, but Commodore could have adjusted to market conditions and not lost much.